dthyresson/ai-movie-mashup/README.md

 ### MashupAgent

-The `MashupAgent` is a stateful agent that:
+The `MashupAgent` is an agent that:

 - Maintains WebSocket connections with clients
 - Processes movie selection requests